-requestor: WINDOW selection, target: ATOM property: ATOM or None
+requestor: WINDOW selection, target: ATOM property: ATOM or None time: TIMESTAMP or CurrentTime

 The owner should set the specified selection, target, time, and property arguments to the values received in the SelectionRequest event.
 (Note that setting the property argument to None indicates that the conversion requested could not be made.)